Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 3-year-old Preps

-No horse since Sunny's Halo in 1983 has won without more than 2 prep races at age 3.
-Horses trying this year are Circular Quay, Dominican, Great Hunter, Stormello and Street Sense.
+Big Brown, in 2008, was the first horse since Sunny's Halo in 1983 to win without more than 2 prep races at age 3.
+Those trying this year are Hold Me Back and Mine That Bird.

 Also, the vast majority had at least a third place finish in their last prep, but in 2005 Giacomo went on to win the Derby after having been 4th in his previous race.
-Horses competing this year who did not finish first, second or third in their last race are Bwana Bull, Great Hunter, Imawildandcrazyguy, Liquidity, Sedgefield, Stormello, and Teuflesburg.
+This year, Atomic Rain, Mine That Bird and Nowhere to Hide were 4th in their last races and Flying Private and Join in the Dance were 5th in their last races.

 Barbaro, the 2006 Derby winner, was the first horse since Needles in 1956 to win the Derby without a race four weeks or fewer before it.
 It should be noted, however, that this number is likely to increase because of the movement of the Florida Derby, a key prep race, to 5 weeks before the Derby.
-Horses who this year are trying to win after a layoff of more than 4 weeks are Circular Quay, Hard Spun, Imawildandcrazyguy, Scat Daddy, Sedgefield, and Stormello.
+Horses coming off a 5-week layoff this year are Desert Party, Dunkirk, Mine That Bird and Regal RansomFriesan Fire is coming off a 7-week layoff.

 Muscle Power